kcarww/kcarww/README.md

 ### Hi there 👋
-My name is Carlos, I've been working in programming for over 10 years and I'ven been teaching for teenager for other 6.
+Hi, my name is Carlos.
+I have been a Python developer for 4 years and I currently work with automation.

 <a href="mailto:carlos.oe.cc@gmail.com">
 <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"/>